01 of 03

 The Pirates ride is a remarkable achievement and, along with Tron Lightcycle Power Run, one of the highlights of Shanghai Disneyland.
 But it is not the only way that Disney has hoisted the Jolly Roger at its mainland China park.

-Following the precedent that Universal established with The Wizarding World of Harry Potter and that Disney continued with Cars Land at Disney California Adventure, Shanghai Disneyland includes an entire land dedicated to one property.
+Following the precedent that Universal established with The Wizarding World of Harry Potter and that Disney continued with Cars Land at Disney California Adventure and Toy Story Land at Disney Hollywood Studios, Shanghai Disneyland includes an entire land dedicated to one property.
 In addition to the Pirates of the Caribbean ride, Treasure Cove immerses visitors in Jack Sparrow's world with a variety of attractions and other things to do.

 Guests can explore the Siren's Revenge ship which is tricked out with some nifty interactive features.
 They can also paddle along with fellow mateys aboard Explorer Canoes.
 Shipwreck Shore offers water play areas.
-Eye of the Storm: Captain Jack’s Stunt Spectacular is a corny show that features a hurricane finale.
+Eye of the Storm: Captain Jack’s Stunt Spectacular is a corny show that features a hurricane finale that uses a wind tunnel effect.